 I still keep receiving questions regarding my May 2015 blog post about writing and defending a StraMa (Strategic Management) paper.
 I’m happy a few MBA students stumbled on that post, so I thought to continue part 2 of the entry.
 This time I’ll focus on some of the problems I and my classmates encountered while working on our papers.
 Here we go. :)

-This issue was both frustrating and embarrassing for many in our group who submitted papers during deadline day.
-In the morning we went to the department office to submit our papers to the secretary, but we were told that we had to go through a plagiarism check first before they could accept our papers.
-We already printed and soft bound our papers when we went there.
-So, for those who failed in the plagiarism check and had to edit, this was bad news.
+This issue was both frustrating and embarrassing for many in our group who submitted papers only during deadline day (which was like--ahem--all of us).
+At around 9 am, we went to the department office to submit our papers to the secretary, but we were told that we had to go through a plagiarism check first before they could accept our papers.
+At this point, we already had our papers printed and soft bound .
+So it was bad news, especially for those who failed in the plagiarism check and had to edit.
 That day, some of us were in near tears.
 (Good thing I was able to plagiarism-check my paper the night before.
 So I had the chance to rewrite and fix issues ahead.
 Some of my friends weren’t so lucky. )

 Do be careful about this.
 Avoid outright copying of content.
 Cite your sources.
 And most of all, write as much as you can in your own words.
 Also, review APA’s writing style as this is the style being used in academic papers.
 They have specific guidelines on how to cite sources.